jj1bdx/airspy-fmradion/README.md

 ### Known issues and changes

+* MacOS build is tested with 10.15.7 Catalina with Xcode 12.1 Command Line Tools.
+Big Sur 11.0 hasn't been tested yet.
+* For Raspberry Pi 3 and 4, Airspy R2 10Mbps and Airspy Mini 6Mbps sampling rates are *not supported* due to the hardware limitation.
+Use in 2.5Mbps for R2, 3Mbps for Mini.
 * PortAudio is required since Version 20201023-0.
 Use PortAudio v19.
 Former ALSA output driver is replaced by more versatile PortAudio driver, which is compatible both for Linux and macOS.
 * libvolk is required since v0.8.0.
 If you don't want to install libvolk, use v0.7.8 instead.
 Use the latest master branch of libvolk.
 Configure the `volk_config` file with `volk_profile -b` for the maximum performance.
 See [INSTALL-latest-libvolk.md](INSTALL-latest-libvolk.md) for the details.
-* Building on MacOS 10.15 Catalina is still not tested yet.
-The development is going on with the last Mojave 10.14.6.
-* For Raspberry Pi 3 and 4, Airspy R2 10Mbps and Airspy Mini 6Mbps sampling rates are *not supported* due to the hardware limitation.
-Use in 2.5Mbps for R2, 3Mbps for Mini.
 * v0.8.5 and the earlier versions set the compilation flag of `-ffast-math`, which disabled the processing of NaN.
 This will cause a latch-up bug when the multipath filter coefficients diverge.
 Removed `-ffast-math` for the stable operation.
 * v0.9.0-test1 to v0.9.5 had calculation error due to `volk_32f_expfast_32f()` in `IfAgc::process()` method.
 Fixed this by replacing to the more accurate calculation code of `volk_32f_exp_32f()`.

 ### What is airspy-fmradion?

-* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, and also DSB/USB/LSB/CW utility communications, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.
+* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, and also NBFM/DSB/USB/LSB/CW/WSPR utility communications, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.

 ### What does airspy-fmradion provide?

 - Mono or stereo decoding of FM broadcasting stations
-- Mono decoding of AM broadcasting stations
+- Mono decoding of AM stations
-- Decoding DSB/USB/LSB/CW communication/broadcasting stations
-- Decoding narrow band FM communication/broadcasting stations (experimental)
+- Decoding NBFM/DSB/USB/LSB/CW/WSPR stations
 - Buffered real-time playback to soundcard or dumping to file
 - Command-line interface (*only*)